 Embalming is the art and science of preserving human remains by treating them to slow down decomposition.

 This procedure is usually done to make the body suitable for public or private viewing, especially when the viewing is a part of the funeral ceremony.
 Additionally, embalming is often used to keep the body preserved for medical purposes in an anatomical laboratory or school.

 There are two types of embalming: Arterial embalming and cavity embalming.
 Both types are done in the typical embalming process.

 When performing arterial embalming, the blood is removed from the body through the veins and replaced with the embalming solution through the arteries.
 The blood is literally flushed from the body as the embalming fluid is pushed through the circulatory system.

-	When the embalmer performs cavity embalming, he removes the internal fluids inside body cavities by way of an aspirator and trocar.
+When performing cavity embalming, the internal fluids are removed from body cavities by way of an aspirator and trocar.

 Why Are Bodies Embalmed?